Prediction intervals for random-effects meta-analysis based on confidence distributions and Edgington's method: Discussion

-Since the proposed predictive distributions are restricted to be unimodal and are limited in extent of flexibility due to the use of the normal model, extensions could further focus on accommodating a broader range of effect distributions, such as multimodal or skewed distributions, to more accurately reflect complex distributional patterns in effect estimates.
-For instance, the skew-normal distribution has been applied in meta-analysis by \citet{Lee2007} within a Bayesian framework, and a multivariate version has been used by \citet{Negeri2020} for the meta-analysis of diagnostic test accuracy studies under a frequentist framework.
-Both conclude that accounting for deviations from normality can improve precision when the underlying effects are truly skewed.
-To our knowledge, a skew-normal model has not yet been explored for frequentist predictive distributions.
-Our methodology could be extended to incorporate a skew-normal effect distribution by using standardized skew-normal pivots to obtain individual study specific $p$-value functions, conditional on moment-estimated shape and scale parameters \citep{Thiuthad2019} under a univariate formulation of the normal-skew-normal model by \citet{Negeri2020}.
-A confidence distribution of the location parameter could then be constructed by combining $p$-values using Edgington’s method or another $p$-value combination technique.
+Since the proposed predictive distributions are restricted to be unimodal and are based on a normal random-effects model, future work could incorporate more flexible effect distributions.
+For instance, skew-normal models have previously been applied in Bayesian meta-analysis \citep{Lee2007} and in diagnostic test accuracy meta-analysis under a frequentist framework \citep{Negeri2020}, with both studies reporting improved precision when effects are truly skewed.
+Our methodology could be extended by using standardized skew-normal pivots to construct study specific $p$-value functions, conditional on moment-estimated shape and scale parameters \citep{Thiuthad2019} under a univariate formulation of the normal-skew-normal model by \citet{Negeri2020}.
+A confidence distribution of the location parameter could then be constructed by combining $p$-values using Edgington's method or another $p$-value combination technique.
 However, it remains unclear how to appropriately incorporate uncertainty about the scale and shape parameter estimates, which we strongly recommend, as we here have demonstrated the value of accounting for estimation uncertainty in meta-analytic models.

-In summary, in \citet{kronthalerheld} and in the present work, we have discussed Edgington’s approach for combining $p$-value functions, or equivalently, confidence distributions, for both estimation and prediction in random-effects meta-analysis.
-Although further investigation is needed, results indicate that Edgington’s method has potential as a viable alternative or complement to classical random-effects meta-analysis.
+In summary, we have discussed Edgington's approach for combining $p$-value functions, or equivalently, confidence distributions, for prediction and estimation in random-effects meta-analysis.
+Although further investigation is needed, results indicate that Edgington's method has potential as a viable alternative or complement to classical random-effects meta-analysis.